What Happens When a Marijuana Grower

-Of all the concerns we have as marijuana growers looking to cultivate the healthiest plants that produce the most THC and the largest harvest weight with the least amount of hassle, one of the biggest worries is getting quality root zone media.
+Marijuana growers looking to cultivate the healthiest plants that produce the most THC and the largest harvest weight with the least amount of hassle are concerned about soil quality.

 Growers are sometimes forced to use dangerous chemicals, add extra amendments to change soil pH or porosity, or go through other big hassles to fix problems that came in the soil bag or the soilless mix bale.

 I'm not saying all hydroponics store commercial soil mixes or soilless mixes are inferior at all times.
 A significant percentage of marijuana growers get good results with commercial soil mixes.

 However, the problems that many marijuana growers are worried about include:

 • Lots of filler: Too much debris, such as bark, stones, sticks, stems, etc.

 These contribute little or nothing to plant nutrition, are not the right density for marijuana roots, may carry pathogens, and affect pH of root zone.

 • Inferior physical or chemical properties such as inadequate porosity & drainage, incorrect pH, incorrect mixture of components, low quality components, fillers.

 • Pests and pathogens on board, such as fungus gnats, root aphids, pythium, and other insects and/or pathogenic organisms that destroy marijuana roots.